sycasec/sycasec-blog/blog/content/post/writeup1/index.md

 Padding oracle attack is not as simple as our IND-CPA game so we’ll need to simplify it for our 2 remaining braincells to comprehend.

-First, what is a padding oracle?
+#### What is a padding oracle?
 It’s simply a part of the crypto system that checks the padding of the decrypted plaintext.
 We have already learned that padding is added to plaintexts to account for the differences in its length, so this concept is not new to us.

 This attack works by exploiting the fact that a server will either return an error or will quickly return a message when the decrypted plaintext has incorrect padding.
 In contrast, when the server does decrypt a plaintext with a valid padding, it will take some time to send it since the plaintext will be processed by the server.

 *So what?
-The attacker still doesn’t have the key so the secret remains to be secret, right?*  Well… the attacker still knows the IV and has access to it since it is attached to the beginning of the ciphertext.
+The attacker still doesn’t have the key so the secret remains to be secret, right?*  Well… the attacker still knows the `IV` and has access to it since it is attached to the beginning of the ciphertext.

 The attacker can modify the IV, passes it to the server where the ciphertext is decrypted and, with some Maths magic, eventually reveal the original plaintext.
 This is just a hand-wavey explanation since it is beyond the scope of this writeup, but a very important lesson we can learn from this is that any, and just ANY, information that an attacker can modify or glean information about the plaintext or the decryption pipeline can be used to subvert the system.
 Attackers are clever ~~turds~~ people that can take advantage of a system.
 ## Summary